Benjent/albums-to-buy/README.md

 * Talk Talk - Laughing Stock
 * Tempel - On The Steps Of The Temple
 * Tempel - The Moon Lit Our Path
+* Total Eclipse - Access Denied
 * Townes Van Zandt - Townes Van Zandt
+* Trouble - Psalm 9
 * The Black Angels - Passover
 * The Chameleons - Script Of The Bridge
+* The Guess Who - Shakin' All Over
+* The Guess Who - American Woman
+* The Guess Who - Share The Land
 * Rob Zombie - Hellbilly Deluxe
 * Ulsect - Ulsect
 * Vulfpeck - Mit Peck